mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ## API Implementation

-SuperNova features a comprehensive API system that provides both RESTful and JSON-RPC interfaces for interacting with the blockchain.
+Supernova features a comprehensive API system that provides both RESTful and JSON-RPC interfaces for interacting with the blockchain.
 This implementation enables seamless integration with exchanges, wallets, and other blockchain services.

 ### API Architecture